LDV Convoy: Engines

 The turbocharged version of the 'banana' engine was fitted with electronic fuel injection sourced from Lucas Industries, while the non-turbocharged version had a mechanical system.
-The Ford Duratorq electronically controlled direct injection diesel engine appearing in 2002 (sourced from the Ford Transit, and described as 'not smooth') was fitted with a non-optional turbocharger, this was available with an optional intercooler, increasing the peak power output from 75PS to 90PS.
+The Ford Duratorq electronically controlled direct injection diesel engine appearing in 2002 (sourced from Ford Power Products as fitted to the Ford Transit, and described as 'not smooth') was fitted with a non-optional turbocharger, this was available with an optional intercooler, increasing the peak power output from 75PS to 90PS.

-All engines were catalysed and were fitted with a drive-by-wire throttle setup that was criticised as dangerous, and adjustable air suspension was available as an optional extra on long-wheelbase diesel models.
+All engines were catalysed and were fitted with a drive-by-wire throttle setup that was initially criticised as dangerous but a revised pedal assembly from the Ford Transit resolved the early issues, and adjustable air suspension was available as an optional extra on long-wheelbase diesel models.

 A factory LPG conversion (using an underfloor LPG tank and a rear-mounted petrol tank) was also available using a converted Ford eight-valve petrol engine with a peak power output of 115PS.
 This conversion was popular with police due to the high power output without the running costs of the V8 (explained below).
 The conversion did, however, significantly change the 'class-leading' warranty terms, the general warranty being reduced from 150,000 miles to 60,000 miles.